-If the customer Then the customer is enrolled in Has a developmentally disability One of the following DDD health plan choices United Healthcare Complete Plan; Mercy Care Plan; or DDD American Indian Health Plan (DDD AIHP) NOTE When enrolling with DDD AIHP, the customer can also choose to have behavioral health services provided by the Tribal Regional Behavioral Health Authority (TRBHA).
-Currently resides on a reservation The tribe that serves that reservation.
-The • customer does not have to be a member of the placement in an off-reservation nursing facility (on-reservation contracting tribe. status) Example: A Hopi customer living on the Navajo reservation is enrolled with the Navajo Nation.
+If the customer Then the customer is enrolled in Has a developmentally disability One of the following DDD health plan choices United Healthcare Complete Plan; Mercy Care Plan; or DDD American Indian Health Plan (DDD AIHP) NOTE When enrolling with DDD AIHP, the customer can also choose to have behavioral health services provided by the Tribal Regional Behavioral Health Authority (TRBHA). placement in an off-reservation The tribe that serves that reservation.
+The customer does not have to be a member of the contracting tribe. nursing facility (on-reservation status) Example: A Hopi customer living on the Navajo reservation is enrolled with the Navajo Nation.
 NOTE If the reservation is not served by one of the seven tribes identified as an American Indian program contractor, the person is enrolled in Native American Community Health (NACH).
 EXCEPTION:

 Persons who reside on a reservation, but lack any tribal membership are enrolled with an elderly and/or physically disabled (EPD) program contractor.
-Lives in a home and community based services (HCBS) setting that is not a reservation An EPD program contractor based on the customer's county of fiscal responsibility.
+An EPD program contractor based on the customer's county of fiscal responsibility.